webappio/docs/tuning-performance/000_the_layerfile_cache.md

 ## The Layerfile cache

-LayerCI as extended & improved [Docker's caching model](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache) for use in CI.
+LayerCI has extended & improved [Docker's caching model](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache) for use in CI.

 Consider the following Layerfile: